 There is no evidence to suggest that vitamin B5 – including calcium pantothenate – has any adverse effects when used in cosmetics.
 However, as with any product, it is always best to test a small area of skin first to check for any allergic reactions.
 If you experience any side effects after using a product containing vitamin B5, discontinue use and consult your doctor.

 - Vitamin F in Skincare: Moisturizing and Other Properties

 - What Is Calcium Fluoride (CaF2)?
 Here’s What You Should Know About Calcium Fluoride and Its Applications

 - Magnesium Ascorbyl Phosphate: A Hydrating Form of Vitamin C

 - Calcium Silicate in Beauty Products: Properties, Uses and Safety

-- Benefits, Applications, and Potential Risks of Calcium Stearate – Everything You Need to Know
+- Properties, Benefits, and Uses of Octyldodecanol: Here’s Everything You Should Know